lpalova/lpalova.github.io/_posts/2016-04-26-Linear-Regresion-Toy-Model.md

 This might seem a little worrisome, especially if we want to be sure how our $1 investment turns out.
 However, predicting a human-related behavior is a tough job in general.
 In the absence of any other information, we conclude that this prediction is as good as we can get.

+Let's see what improvements we can make when we analyze more features from the Box Office Mojo database.
-But wait, what about all the movie information on actors or producers?
-Afterall, I would love to see a movie with my favorite superhero (and I'm not listening to anyone's objections, sorry, no reviews yet).
-What about producer?
-Director?
-Movie quality should be related to the quality of those who produce it!
+What about all the movie information on actors or producers?
+Afterall, one would assume that people like to go see a movie with their favorite actor(s) playing in it or a movie that has been produced by their favorite producer.
+Movie quality should be related to the quality of those who make it!
 It turns out that even by scoring the producers and actors, and including their qualities into the model, our predictions don't improve significantly.
 The R-squared is about 0.45.
-On the other hand, as soon as we allow to account for information that is more predictive in its nature, such as count of theaters (typically an expected high-performance movie will be released in more theaters) or [movie rating](http://www.metacritic.com/), the predictive power increases.
+On the other hand, as soon as we start allowing to account for information that is more predictive in its nature, such as count of theaters (typically an expected high-performance movie will be released in more theaters) or [movie rating](http://www.metacritic.com/), the predictive power increases to values of R-squared of about 0.60.

 Let's move away from the prediction power for a moment, and let's focus our attention on the model itself.
 The significant coefficients, the linear coefficients for ``production budget``, ``actors score`` and ``producer score``, still represent the mean change in the response for one unit of change in the predictor while holding other predictors in the model constant.
 This said, our estimator is still the best linear unbiased estimator (for the set of chosen features),